Thermal masses and trapped-ion quantum spin models: a self-consistent approach to Yukawa-type interactions in the $\lambda\!\phi^4$ model: Introduction

 The field of quantum technologies, which aims at developing quantum devices that provide novel functionalities with a quantifiable advantage with respect their classical counterparts, has become a promising area of research in both the academic sector and the technological industry, e.g.~\cite{Acin_2018,Mohseni2017}.
 Regarding the application of these technologies to quantum computation~\cite{nielsen00}, there has been a remarkable recent progress~\cite{Postler2022,Krinner2022,PhysRevLett.129.030501,https://doi.org/10.48550/arxiv.2208.01863,https://doi.org/10.48550/arxiv.2207.06431} towards the long-term goal of a large-scale fault-tolerant error-corrected device~\cite{FTQEC} that can outperform classical computers in relevant tasks~\cite{Montanaro2016}.
 However, before these large-scale devices become available, one is restricted to operate with small to mid-scale prototypes in the so-called {noisy intermediate-scale quantum} (NISQ) era~\cite{NISQ}.
 Here, one aims at realizing specific circuits, or even prototype quantum algorithms~\cite{RevModPhys.94.015004}, on the largest possible number of qubits and gates, evading the overhead of active quantum error correction.
 Remarkably, even in the presence of noise, these NISQ devices have already enabled the demonstration of {quantum advantage}~\cite{google,doi:10.1126/science.abe8770}, that is, using a quantum device to solve a problem that would require an unfeasible amount of time with a classical machine.
 A current research goal is to extend these demonstrations of quantum advantage to problems that can be of practical relevance in various areas of science.

 In this respect, the simulation of quantum many-body models is a problem of considerable interest in different disciplines, ranging from quantum chemistry, to condensed matter and high-energy physics.
 As originally emphasised by Richard Feynman~\cite{feynman}, the characteristic exponential scaling of the size of the Hilbert space of a quantum many-body system hints at the inherent complexity of this type of problems, and the inefficiency of a brute-force numerical approach based on classical computers.
 Although various numerical methods have been developed over the years to overcome these difficulties, there are still many open questions regarding real-time dynamics, finite-fermion densities and, generally, strongly-correlated phenomena.
-The idea of quantum simulations~\cite{Cirac2012,PRXQuantum.2.017003,potential3} is to use a quantum device instead of a classical one, which can be controlled so as to reproduce the equilibrium properties and dynamics of the model of interest.
+The idea of quantum simulations~\cite{Cirac2012,PRXQuantum.2.017003,potential3} is to use a quantum device instead of a classical one, which can be controlled so as to reproduce the properties and dynamics of the model of interest.
 This has already found several applications in the aforementioned areas~\cite{RevModPhys.92.015003,Bloch2012,Blatt2012,RevModPhys.93.025001,Banuls2020}.
-The characteristic of these interactions determine, in turn, the real-time dynamics of the spins.